-BECAUSE OF HER WE CAN – CONTINUEING THE CONVERSATION
+BECAUSE OF HER WE CAN – CONTINUING THE CONVERSATION

 The service commenced planning to host an event in September 2018 that would showcase the contribution that Aboriginal and Torres Strait Islander women have made on every level.

 The theme for NAIDOC Week 2018 is ‘Because of Her, We Can’.
 Celebrations have focused on the invaluable contributions that Aboriginal and Torres Strait Islander women have made – and continue to make - to our communities, our families, our rich history and to our nation.
 Since its inception, Beryl has supported many Aboriginal women and their children, this year’s NAIDOC theme provides an opportunity for Beryl to be at the centre of celebrations in the ACT.
 It will allow us to share our story and experiences as well as highlight the voices of Aboriginal women.